todogroup/ospology/ospo-mindmap/README.md

 # Welcome to the OSPO Mind Map 🧭

 The OSPO Mind Map schemes the main Open Source program Office's responsibilities, roles, behavior and team size within the Ecosystem.
+An interactive OSPO Mind Map version can be found at: https://ospomindmap.todogroup.org/

 This folder contains the resulting mind map, and is open and available to everyone that would like to provide feedback and help to improve its content.